 Implementing a 3rd party distribution system in emerging markets can be a challenging undertaking.
 Below are some reasons why distributors in emerging markets fail, and warning signs to look for.

-Financial management – A few years back we ran a project in for a consumer packaged goods company in Sri Lanka.
-During our assessments it became apparent that most of the distributors were going out of business due to poor cash flow and working capital management.
+Financial management – A few years back, we ran a project in for a consumer packaged goods company in Sri Lanka.
+During our assessments, it became apparent that most of the distributors were going out of business due to poor cash flow and working capital management.
 Many distributors provided credit to smaller outlets to expand their business.
-The distributors struggled to keep track of debtors and when a few customers failed to pay, it had a severe negative effect on the already limited cash flow available.
-Cash is the life blood of any businesses but even more so in emerging markets where it is hard to access capital.
+The distributors struggled to keep track of debtors, and when a few customers failed to pay, it had a severe negative effect on the already limited cash flow available.
+Cash is the lifeblood of any businesses but even more so in emerging markets where it is hard to access capital.

 Development – Finding the right distribution partners with the right skills is challenging.
-However, in many cases, distribution roll-outs are bundled together with support in terms of training, account development and business modeling.
+However, in many cases, distribution roll-outs are bundled together with support in terms of training, account development and business modelling.
 Without the necessary support and development, many distributors will fail.